ankurupa/Virtual-memory-manager/README.md

 Virtual-memory-manager
 ======================

-This project implements the virtual memory manager
+This project implements the virtual memory manager which is responsible for allocating pages to the memory frames using page replacement